"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 "I've become addicted to playing poker because you're constantly faced with confusion, and winning is trying to make sense out of nonsense."

-He's also drawn parallels between poker and angel investing: reading people, managing risk, knowing when to fold, knowing when to go all-in.
+He's drawn the parallel himself: poker and angel investing run on the same skills — reading people, managing risk, knowing when you're beat.
 It's not just a hobby.
-It's training for his actual work.
+It's the same game, different table.

-In 2007, Jason also started something he called "fatblogging," publicly posting his weight loss journey online for accountability and encouragement.
+In 2007, he started something he called "fatblogging" — publicly posting his weight loss journey online for accountability.
 It became an early internet trend.
-Even self-improvement became a public performance.
+Even self-improvement needed an audience.

 Family Behind the Firewall